Recently updated on January 8th, 2026 at 10:44 am

 Lack of Skincare Routine

 To delay the aging process and keep skin looking young, it is essential to use skincare products in conjunction with a healthy lifestyle.
-Preventing premature ageing and improving overall skin health may be achieved by the use of sun protection, antioxidant-rich skincare products, and mild exfoliation.

 Dehydration